olson-sean-k/lesbar/README.md

 **Lesbar** (ˈleːsbaːɐ̯ | _laze-bahr_) is a Rust library that provides strongly typed APIs for printable and non-empty strings.
-These strings represent some non-zero amount of legible text.
+These strings represent some amount of legible text.
 Lesbar extends and is implemented with [Mitsein][`mitsein`].

 [![GitHub](https://img.shields.io/badge/GitHub-olson--sean--k/lesbar-8da0cb?logo=github&style=for-the-badge)](https://github.com/olson-sean-k/lesbar)